andrew/ultimate-awesome/README.md

 - [awesome-privacy](https://github.com/KevinColemanInc/awesome-privacy) - 💡Limiting personal data leaks on the internet.
 - [awesome-collision-detection](https://github.com/jslee02/awesome-collision-detection) - :sunglasses: A curated list of awesome collision detection libraries and resources.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
-- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-distributed-system-projects](https://github.com/roma-glushko/awesome-distributed-system-projects) - 🚀 List of distributed system projects for inspiration and learning to build distributed services from real world examples.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.
 - [awesome-rl-for-cybersecurity](https://github.com/Kim-Hammar/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).
 - [awesome-devbook](https://github.com/738/awesome-devbook) - 📕 국내 개발 도서 리스트.
+- [awesome-annual-security-reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) - A curated list of annual cyber security reports.
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
 - [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - (TPAMI 2024) A Survey on Open Vocabulary Learning.